LiteObject/scikit-learn-security-tutorial/README.md

 That's it.
 No PhD required.

-In this tutorial, you'll use scikit-learn to build models that can identify different types of network devices and detect security threats - the same kind of stuff cybersecurity professionals use.
+In this tutorial, you'll learn scikit-learn by building models that analyze network data.
+It's a much more engaging way to learn ML concepts than working with abstract datasets, and you'll see how the same techniques apply to any domain.

 ## Project files